-The amendment shall be considered approved by the medical staff when the amendment receives a simple majority (fifty percent plus one) marked "yes" of the Active members voting.
+The amendment shall be considered approved by the medical staff when the amendment receives a simple majority (50% + 1) marked "yes" of the Active members voting.

 Amendments so adopted shall be effective when approved by the Board.

 9.3 Methods of Adoption and Amendment to any Medical Staff Rules, Regulations, and Policies